-During her years in Guatemala, Sister Anna Marie also served as a member of the leadership team in the ULAF Province (Union of Latin American Franciscans).
-She reflected on those years saying, “I am grateful to God, Father, and Mother, and to Christ, the center of my life.”
+During her years in Guatemala, Sister Anna Marie also served as a member of the leadership team in ULAF.
+In her reflection of those years of beginning the community in Guatemala, Sister Anna Marie said: “I am grateful to God, Father and Mother, and to Christ, the center who fills my life.”

-As the young community began assuming responsibility for their life in Guatemala, Sister Anna Marie started another needed ministry for the victims of the civil war.
-She led a small group of sisters who founded Rieti Healing Center in San Marcos in western Guatemala.
-This healing center serves the survivors of the war who had experienced personal and family trauma.
+As the young community began assuming responsibility for their life in Guatemala, Sister Anna Marie started another needed ministry for the victims of the 36-year Civil War that had finally ended.
+She led a small group of sisters who founded Rieti Healing Center in San Marcos in western Guatemala – a healing center for the survivors of the war who had experienced personal and family trauma.